Polymere/biorob-semesterproject/README.md

 ### 1. Setting up the environment for desktop + laptop
 - Webots -> OK
 - Matlab ?
-- Python
+- Python  -> OK, see ./config
-- Other ?
+- Other : Mokka ?

 ### 2. Parameter influence
  Evaluate the influence of the tunable parameters on the gait, both for the muscle reflex model and CPG+reflex model.